jknaga2lop/Applied-Data-Science-Capstone-Project/README.md

 [6] Folium
 In this notebook, we use folium to visualize the launch sites and understand the context of the launches in a geographic scale.

-[7] Dash
+[7] Dash App
-In this .pyw file, we create interactive dashboards for data visualization.
+In this .py file, we create interactive dashboards for data visualization.
 Personally, my favorite part of the whole project.

 [8] Machine Learning
 In this notebook, we train and test our models to meet our objectives.